MrTanuk/TeleBotAPILLM/README.md

 ### Updating Cookies for Video Downloader

-To download private or age-restricted content from YouTube and Instagram, you need to provide cookies.
+To download private or age-restricted content from and Instagram, you need to provide cookies.

 1. Get your browser's cookies for the required sites and save them in a file named `cookies.txt` in the root of the project.
 2. Run the `update_cookies.py` script: